ajeetbansal/jerseyGrizzlyHK2ProjectTemplate/README.md

 # Build instructions
+##Environment Settings
+* set JAVA_HOME environment variable to point to latest JDK 8 installation.
-Note: If you are running behind proxy, then update the proxy settings in gradle.properties.
+* If you are running behind proxy, then update the proxy settings in gradle.properties.

 ##  Compile and run unit tests
 $gradlew build